 Camping/Red TapeCamping locations are abundant but range from primitive to very primitive.
 The detailed information about provided camping sites can be found at the Chugach state park website:

 Camping is permitted throughout the Chugach Mountains, not just at designated facilities.
 Campers should be aware of land ownership before making use of the terrain.
 Leave No Trace attitudes are strongly supported in Alaska.
 Depending on where you find yourself in the mountains, different regulations apply.
 Realize that besides the National Forest and State Park, many private owners exist as well.

 Chugach State Park:

 The following are generalizations:

 -Most State Park trailheads require a $5.00 parking fee per vehicle.
-An annual pass is availible for $40.00 from the REI in Anchorage.
-Some trailheads (i.e. Pioneer Ridge, etc. . .) are regulated by the Mat-Su Burough and may charge seperate fees not covered by the annual pass.
-Other trailheads (i.e. Artic Valley, etc. . .) are privately owned and also charge a seperate fee.
+You can get an annual pass for $50.00 from various locations including the REI in Anchorage, or purchase one online.
+Some trailheads (e.g. Pioneer Ridge) are regulated by the Mat-Su Borough and may charge a few dollars not covered by the annual pass.
+Other trailheads such as Arctic Valley are privately owned and also charge a separate fee.
 Always read the trailhead markers carefully to see what fees are required.
 Plan ahead and bring cash.